SoftwareBrothers/adminjs-changelog/README.md

 Welcome to a compilation of our monthly recaps of the hottest updates and fixes.

 ## April 2022
-AdminJS has been traslated into Ukrainian and simplified Chinese, we did lots of minor tweaks, as well as added a couple of new components amongst other things. [**Read on to learn more!**](https://changelog.adminjs.co/2022/april).
+AdminJS has been traslated into Ukrainian and simplified Chinese, we did lots of minor tweaks, as well as added a couple of new components amongst other things. [**Read on to learn more!**](https://changelog.adminjs.co/2022/april)

 ___

-[Subscribe to our newsletter](http://newsletter.adminjs.co/) if you don't want to miss the newest changelogs!
+:incoming_envelope: [Subscribe to our newsletter](http://newsletter.adminjs.co/) if you don't want to miss the newest changelogs!